FOSSEE/st-scripts/getting_started_with_lists/script.rst

 ..
 R10

-We can also append elements to the end of a list using the method ``append``.
+We can also append elements to the end of a list using the ``append`` function.

 ..
 L10
 ::